-The internationalization of the U.S. R&D workforce has potentially profound implications for firms and for public policy.
+The internationalization of the U.S. R&D workforce has important implications for firms and for public policy.
 On the policy side, the key debate is whether immigration policy for foreign students should be liberal, which ultimately depends on whether the U.S. benefits from the influx of foreign scientists and engineers.
-Migrants may accelerate the rate of U.S. innovation and strengthen U.S. comparative advantage in graduate-intensive sectors of production (Freeman 2009).
+Migrants may accelerate the rate of U.S. innovation and strengthen its comparative advantage in graduate-intensive sectors of production (Freeman 2009).
 However, migration of foreign graduate students may crowd out native students (Borjas 2004) or decrease incentives for natives to engage in scientific careers (Borjas 2006).
-The latter concerns become more salient if a substantial fraction of high-skilled migrants return to their home country after completing their education.
+The latter concerns become more salient if a substantial percentage of highly-skilled migrants return to their home countries after completing their education.

-On the management side, one might wonder to what extent U.S. firms should rely on foreign scientists and engineers for the staffing of their R&D labs.
 Firms may gain access to engineering and scientific talent not otherwise available by hiring foreign scientists and engineers.
 However, having a more culturally diverse R&D workforce could potentially have a detrimental effect on performance due to communication or other problems.
-If the market for scientists and engineers was frictionless, any such consideration would be fully reflected in the wages of foreign scientists and engineers.
+If the market for scientists and engineers was frictionless, any such consideration would be fully reflected in their wages.
 Opportunities for arbitrage may exist, however, in the presence of frictions in the market for scientists and engineers.
 The only paper we are aware of in the management literature that speaks to these issues is Mithas & Lucas (2010) who show that foreign I.T. workers command a wage premium.

 This paper contributes to the growing literature on immigration and innovation.
 Previous studies have typically analyzed the relationship between the innovative performance of cities (Kerr & Lincoln 2010), states (Hunt & Gauthier-Loiselle 2010), firms (Kerr & Lincoln 2010; Passerman 2011) or universities (Stuen, Mobarak & Maskus 2011; Chellaraj, Maskus & Mattoo 2008; Gurmu, Black & Stephan 2010) and the share of migrants in these entities.
 The problem with this approach is that the non-random assignment of migrants to cities, states, firms or universities requires the development of sophisticated identification strategies.
-Here, we directly compare the performance of Chinese students with other students in a given university or given lab.
+Here, we directly compare the performance of Chinese students with other students in a given university or lab.
 Our approach complements the earlier literature and strengthens its findings that migrant scientists and engineers increase the rate of U.S. innovation.